Menu

 Barb Buys

-Barb’s (she/her) fell in love with the country western dance scene at the Timberline in Seattle.
+Barb (she/her) fell in love with the country western dance scene at the Timberline in Seattle.
 She has performed with Cascade cloggers, Women Who Clogg too Much and Rhythm Riders.
-Barb has been teaching country-western two-step, waltz, west coast swing, and line dancing for the past 15 years.
+Barb has been teaching country western two step, waltz, west coast swing and line dancing for the past 15 years.
 Barb is known for welcoming people into the queer dance community.
 She has a passion for building connection and confidence through dance.
 Barb’s classes are fun and inspiring.

 Classes: Line Dance 101, Two-Step 101